 Lowe's (LOW) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the home improvement retailer had gained 6.96% over the past month.
-This has lagged the Retail-Wholesale sector's gain of 11.13% and outpaced the S&P 500's gain of 5.15% in that time.
+Coming into today, shares of the home improvement retailer had gained 11.58% in the past month.
+In that same time, the Retail-Wholesale sector gained 8.32%, while the S&P 500 gained 5.51%.

-Wall Street will be looking for positivity from LOW as it approaches its next earnings report date.
-In that report, analysts expect LOW to post earnings of $2.52 per share.
-This would mark year-over-year growth of 17.21%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $23.03 billion, up 9.71% from the year-ago period.
+LOW will be looking to display strength as it nears its next earnings release.
+On that day, LOW is projected to report earnings of $2.58 per share, which would represent year-over-year growth of 20%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $23.32 billion, up 11.09% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $6.67 per share and revenue of $76.57 billion, which would represent changes of +16.61% and +6.12%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.74 per share and revenue of $77 billion.
+These totals would mark changes of +17.83% and +6.73%, respectively, from last year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.26% higher.
-LOW is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.33% higher within the past month.
+LOW is currently a Zacks Rank #3 (Hold).

-In terms of valuation, LOW is currently trading at a Forward P/E ratio of 21.62.
-This represents a premium compared to its industry's average Forward P/E of 19.02.
+Looking at its valuation, LOW is holding a Forward P/E ratio of 21.83.
+For comparison, its industry has an average Forward P/E of 19.49, which means LOW is trading at a premium to the group.

-Investors should also note that LOW has a PEG ratio of 1.38 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Building Products - Retail industry currently had an average PEG ratio of 2.14 as of yesterday's close.
+Also, we should mention that LOW has a PEG ratio of 1.4.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Building Products - Retail industry currently had an average PEG ratio of 2.3 as of yesterday's close.

 The Building Products - Retail industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 49, putting it in the top 20% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 58, which puts it in the top 23% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.